kasey-purvor/bank-app-tech-test/README.md

 ## Description
 **This project was performed as a mock tech test for a job interview.
-The objective was to demonstrate ruby skills,object orientated design, TDD/BDD amoungst other coding skills.
+The objective was to demonstrate ruby skills,object orientated design, TDD/BDD amongst other coding skills.
 The program is run in IRB**.

 ### Planning
-For this task I took the approach where I avoided spending more than 2 days making something with a high degree of complexity.
-While this was tempting it would miss the point of the exersize.
+For this task I allocated myself 48 hours.
+Therefore I decided to avoid making something with a high degree of complexity.
+While this was tempting it would miss the point of the exercise.
 Instead I opted to create an MVP (minimum viable product) and build up from there if I had time.
-As it turned out I did not havew time to create a fully functioning web app!
+As it turned out I did not have time to create a fully functioning web app!

  ### Class Diagram
  | Account      | Transaction    |